-Direct debit collections are not only perfectly suited to use by online merchants who take regular payments from their customers, but they can also help to meet the needs of a diverse range of businesses.
+Direct debit collections are not only perfectly suited for use by online merchants who take regular payments from their customers, but they can also help to meet the needs of a diverse range of businesses.
 If you collect regular payments from your clients, online direct debit can reduce your administrative burden and ensure you are paid on time.

 Direct debit collections are suitable for: